-1. A team composition may consist of up to 17 persons comprising of up to 12 players, among them up to 2 Libero players and up to 5 officials.
-The 5 officials are: the coach, a maximum of two assistant coaches, a medical doctor and one team therapist.
+1. A team composition may consist of up to 17 persons comprising up to 12 players, among them up to 2 Libero players and up to 5 team technical officials.
+The 5 officials allowed on the bench are: the coach, a maximum of two assistant coaches, a medical doctor and one team therapist.
+However, the five technical officials are actually chosen by the coach, provided they are listed on the O2-bis.